 But that idea fell on deaf ears.

 It was too risky to be transparent about cost and price.
 If it was so effective, why isn’t everyone else doing it?

 Not to mention, talking about the competition seems counterintuitive and provocative in the wrong ways, right?

 There was no willingness to adapt or to think differently, and this is the most common reason why most companies, just like my former employers, are not ready for They Ask, You Answer.

-Chris Marr, our Lead Strategic Consultant at IMPACT recently developed a series of “Leadership Mindset Principles,”, two of which will point out just how far you must be willing to push yourself to become a leader in your space.
+Chris Marr, our Lead Digital Sales & Marketing Coach at IMPACT recently developed a series of “Leadership Mindset Principles,” two of which will point out just how far you must be willing to push yourself to become a leader in your space.